mastermind1919/OctoOverworldSprites/README.md

 # OctoOverworldSprites
-Overworld Sprites for Octopath Traveler
+Source for overworld sprites for Primrose and Ophilia in Octopath Traveler